Services, access, fees - how do you choose the right bank account for your needs?

 - Consider a low-fee account if you only have a few transactions each month.
 Use the Account Comparison Tool on the Financial Consumer Agency of Canada website to see if one of these accounts might meet your needs.

-- Consider overdraft protection – Do you frequently have NSF (non-sufficient funds) charges?
+- Consider overdraft protection – Do you frequently have non-sufficient funds (NSF) charges?
 If so, you might want to consider applying for overdraft protection.
 The small monthly fee might turn out to be less than you are paying in NSF charges.
-And some financial institutions levy the overdraft charge only in months when you actually use the overdraft, so there could be additional savings.
+And some financial institutions levy the overdraft charge only in months when you use the overdraft, so there could be additional savings.
 Ask your bank or shop around to find an arrangement that works for you.

 Cashing a Government Cheque Without an Account

-You can cash a federal government cheque of up to $1,500 at a bank even if you don’t have an account as long as you can provide either an acceptable piece of identification with your photo and signature on it or two acceptable pieces of identification that confirm your identity – see the list of acceptable identification on the CBA website.
+Under banking regulations, you can cash a federal government cheque of up to $1,750 at a bank even if you don’t have an account at that institution as long as you can provide either an acceptable piece of identification with your photo and signature on it or two acceptable pieces of identification that confirm your identity.
+See the list of acceptable identification on the CBA website.

-The banks also have agreements with the governments of British Columbia, Alberta, Quebec, and New Brunswick that allow non-customers to cash provincial government cheques as long as you have the appropriate identification.
+Some banks also have agreements with the governments of British Columbia, Alberta, Quebec, and New Brunswick that allow non-customers to cash provincial government cheques if you have the appropriate identification.